asger-weirsoee/sway-smart-workspaces/README.md

 Usage
 =====

-    usage: pi3-sway-workspace [-h] [-d] -i INDEX [-o OUTPUT_LOCATION] [-s] [-k]
+    usage: sway-smart-workspace [-h] [-d] -i INDEX [-o OUTPUT_LOCATION] [-s] [-k]

     Changes the workspace, based on what output your cursor is on.

     optional arguments:
       -h, --help            show this help message and exit -d, --debug           Turn on debug mode.

     Required:

      -i INDEX, --index INDEX
                            The indexed workspace for the output where the cursor is currently located -o OUTPUT_LOCATION, --output-location OUTPUT_LOCATION
                         The dir for where the location output configurations are located

     Shift:
       manipulate the active window

      -s, --shift           Moves the active window to the index workspace -k, --keep-with-it    Moves the active window to the index workspace, and moves with it

 Installation
 ============

 Install using pip (recommended):

-    pip install pi3-sway-workspace
+    pip install sway-smart-workspace

 Before using this script for what is meant to do, you need to call it once.